mahmoud/sedimental/entries/calver.md

 Technologists expect things to get better with time.
-Your current laptop has more RAM than the last, your current car is safer than its predecessor, and the latest version of your application or library is certainly the best ever.
+Your current laptop has more RAM than the last, your current car is safer than its predecessor, and the latest version of your code is certainly the best ever.

 What if the same be said of versioning systems?